jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 If we have a user interaction bug, then we only need to check.

-1. That our component is passing the correct data to its callback.
+1. That our component is passing the correct data to its callbacks.
 2. That the Action (or ActionCreator) handles the data correctly.

 ### Up to Eleven